-To ensure Sentiment Analysis is accurate though, beyond offering the abilty to get extremely granular and transparent results, your tools must evaluate language and its varying idiosyncrasies – from global languages like English, French, Mandarin, etc., to slang, sarcasm, netspeak and more.
+To ensure sentiment analysis is accurate though, beyond offering the abilty to get extremely granular and transparent results, your tools must evaluate language and its varying idiosyncrasies – from global languages like English, French, Mandarin, etc., to slang, sarcasm, netspeak and more.
 This includes pop culture references, and “silent” languages like emojis and images.

 Every way sentiment is expressed online must be captured by your sentiment analysis tools or your social analytics will be off.

 A great example of this in action is 113 Industries’ work for Ocean Spray as they searched for their next $100 million beverage line.
 With the morning juice market in decline, they wanted to come from another angle.
-Using Social Analytics with Sentiment Analysis, they identified 3 consumer behaviors tied to cranberry juice:
+Using social analytics with sentiment analysis, they identified three consumer behaviors tied to cranberry juice:

 - Love for cranberry juice, but embarrassment of the stigma that drinking it is tied to having a urinary tract infection